Higher Rights - in-house training & assessments

 - Bespoke advocacy training, appropriate to your needs and budget.

 There is no fixed training course: we will tailor our training to your requirements.

-The Quality Assurance Scheme for Advocates (Crime), known as QASA, is due to launch in 2013 and will mean that all advocates (solicitors, barristers and chartered legal executives) will need accreditation in order to conduct advocacy in the criminal courts.
+The Quality Assurance Scheme for Advocates (Crime), known as QASA, launched in 2013 and meant that all advocates (solicitors, barristers and chartered legal executives) will need accreditation in order to conduct advocacy in the criminal courts.
 Before deciding to proceed with the Higher Rights assessment, you may find it helpful to look at the information on the QASA website on www.qasa.org.uk .
 If you do wish to proceed, please make sure you understand the requirements for obtaining your QASA accreditation and the options available to you.
-For further information you can also contact the SRA on QASA@sra.org.uk
+For further information you can also contact the SRA on QASA@sra.org.uk.